No formal syllabus

 Ten multiple-choice questions, followed by two 15-mark questions that develop chemistry beyond GCSE.

-The original internal format: three longer ten-mark questions.
+The original format: three longer ten-mark questions.
+Boundaries:

 Assumed Knowledge